WebDevBooster/Dvorak-Booster-Keyboard-Layout/README.md

 No more, no less.

-It' a very simple idea.
+It's a very simple idea.

 Why can't we have a keyboard layout...
 just one keyboard layout where everything is done right???